Index

 and text strings given either as

-s or as literal character strings.
+std::strings or as literal character strings.

-indicates a NULL
+A nullptr indicates a NULL value

 for the corresponding placeholder.